Stoelting returns from maternity break to share LPGA lead

 ROGERS, Ark.
 (AP) — Jackie Stoelting returned from a 14-month maternity break to take a share of the first-round lead Friday in the LPGA Tour’s Walmart NW Arkansas Championship.

-With her mother with her to look after son Baren, the 34-year-old Stoelting had a bogey-free 7-under 64 — playing her first nine in 5-under 30 — to join Anna Nordqvist and rookie Esther Lee atop the leaderboard.
+With her mother with her to look after son Baron, the 34-year-old Stoelting had a bogey-free 7-under 64 — playing her first nine in 5-under 30 — to join Anna Nordqvist and rookie Esther Lee atop the leaderboard.

 “Didn’t really have many expectations, but also have an extremely different perspective on life now that I’m a mom,” Stoelting said.
 “I was pretty much in quarantine the last 11 months with a child.”